Is there anything better than kissing? Scratch that. Is there anything better than good kissing?

-Read on for 9 tips on how to be a good kisser:
+Read on for 15 tips on how to be a good kisser.

 1. Cleanliness is next to godliness

 Practice good oral hygiene.
-Brush and floss regularly, and if you have cavities or other dental problems, get them fixed as soon as you can.
+Brush and floss regularly, and if you have cavities or other dental problems, get them fixed as soon as possible.

-If you want to be a good kisser, keep your mouth in good shape.
+If you want to know how to be a good kisser, keep your mouth in good shape.

 2. Keep your breath fresh